Daemon-Macklin/ToDoListApp/README.md

 Hello Red Hat!

 ## Background
-I will be developing this app in Java as it is what I am more comfortable with it and I feel the best way to showcase my abilities.
+I will be developing this app in Java as it is what I am most comfortable with it and I feel the best way to showcase my abilities.
 I understand the key concepts of RESTful but I believe a CRUD application will demonstrate the same concepts and fundamentals.
 It is planned to be a JavaFX application.